jeremychauvet/aws-elasticbeanstalk-showroom/README.md

 # elasticbeanstalk-showroom
 Template to create a Symfony website on AWS Elasticbeanstalk

-# Prerequisites
-1. Create an AWS account : https://aws.amazon.com/fr/console/ (french link, but you will be redirected on the correct locale)
-2. Create IAM user with correct rights (to be explained), check "Programmatic access" and get access and secret keys.
-3. Install AWS CLI on your computer
-4. Add a profile called `elasticbeanstalk-showroom` and fill credentials.

-# What will be created
-We will use Terraform to create this showroom.
-This section explains what Terraform will create :
-* `1 EC2 instance` (t3.micro) via AWS Elastic Beanstalk
-* `1 NLB` via AWS Elastic Beanstalk
-* `1 RDS database` (MySQL)
-* `1 DNS name` via AWS Elastic Beanstalk

-# Terraform state storage
-TODO: s3 backend.

-# How to import this showroom in you AWS account

 # Architecture
 ## Description
 * Configuration presets: Single instance (Free Tier eligible)